Tasarinan/Ufoco/docs/development/backlog.md

   - [ ] focus view should force us working at undisturb state

-## TODO As a new Akiee user, I want a some help what to do next, that I don't to guess what features could be usefull to me.
+- `TODO` I want a some help what to do next, that I don't to guess what features could be usefull to me.

+  - [ ] from the Scratch, when users have no file open (welcome screen)
+  - [ ] go away markdown style
+  - [ ] Shortcuts are added to `shortcuts.md`

 acceptance criteria:

-- [x] look at Atom and Scratch, when users have no file open (welcome screen)
-- [x] go away from comical style

-      1.As a user I want to quickly tell foco my intent but expect foco understand my hinding meaning

-- acceptance criteria:

-  - []
-  - ~~[ ] `right`/`left`/`space`/`shift`+`space` cycle through states~~
-  - []] Shortcuts are added to `shortcuts.md`

-    7.As a user I want to have status charts to review what I finished last

-    8.As a User I want add/edit/delete the details of a intent what I wrote before.

-## TODO As a User I want to syncronize my tasks via dropbox and similar services, that I can add tasks from every computer I have access to.

-acceptance criteria:

 - [ ] reload all task if files is changed
 - [ ] Offer a file dialog to choose the path of the liveflow-file

+> Ver 0.3

+---

+- `TODO` As a user I want to quickly get daily organized affairs based on AI-analysised.

+- `TODO` As a User I want to syncronize my tasks via onenote and similar services, that I can add tasks from every computer I have access to.

 ## TODO As a user I want to keep notes (not tasks), that I want to keep for future reference, that I can remember important information.